Table of Contents

 Now that we’ve covered phones, what about smartwatches?

-Let’s look at how to activate eSIM on wearables like Apple Watch and Samsung Galaxy Watch.
+Let’s look at how to activate eSIM on wearables like the Apple Watch and Samsung Galaxy Watch.

 • How to Activate eSIM on a Smartwatch (Apple Watch, Samsung Galaxy Watch, etc.)

-eSIM smartwatches enable you to remain connected even when you don’t have your phone.
+eSIM smartwatches let you stay connected even when you don’t have your phone.
 It’s like carrying a mini smartphone on your wrist!

 Steps to Activate eSIM on a Smartwatch: